shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-Specifically, we'll assign each person a conversion rate (i.e. probability), then take a random sample from the binomial distribution using their probability to determine if that person converted.
+Specifically, we'll assign each person a conversion rate (i.e. probability), then take a random sample from the binomial distribution using their assigned probability to determine if that person converted.

-Let's simulate the conversion for each person and see the overall conversion rates for each variation.
+Let's simulate the conversion decision for each person and see the overall conversion rates for each variation.

 ![](attribution-window-simulation_files/figure-markdown_strict/create_conversion_rate2-1.png)